NLAFET/BBLAS/README.md

 *  **make cleangen**  --  remove generated precision files
 *  **make distclean** --  remove above, Makefile.*.gen, and anything else that can be generated

+For MacOS the libraries have to be linked manually.
+Use the following in the .profile file.

+export DYLD_FALLBACK_LIBRARY_PATH=/path/to/BBLAS/lib:$DYLD_FALLBACK_LIBRARY_PATH

 Citing
 ======